brycefrank/pyfor/README.md

 An early collection of samples is located [here](https://github.com/brycefrank/pyfor/tree/master/samples).
 These demonstrate some basic tasks.

-An early version of the documentation is located [here](http://pyfor-pdal-u.readthedocs.io/en/pdal-u/).
+A standalone documentation is located [here](http://pyfor-pdal-u.readthedocs.io/en/pdal-u/).
 This provides specific documentation for each class and function.

 ## Features